 With the uncertainty about a deal with the European Union, it is hard for people to know whether they’ll be able to do certain things in the future.
 This article should help separate what’s certain from what’s unknown.

-At present, as you have a motor insurance policy that allows you to drive within the EU, this will remain unchanged until midnight on 29 March 2019.
+At present, as you have a motor insurance policy that allows you to drive within the EU, this will remain unchanged until the date we leave the European Union.
 So, if you’re planning a trip that is completed before that date, nothing changes for you.

-For those who are planning to drive in the EU after that date, including those whose trip begins before 29 March 2019, but will still be abroad after it, you do need to plan ahead in the event there is no deal.
+For those who are planning to drive in the EU after that date, including those whose trip begins before Brexit, but will still be abroad after it, you do need to plan ahead in the event there is no deal.
 You will need to take a Green Card with you for certain countries, and also potentially obtain an International Driving Permit, or IDP.

 Take a Green Card with you